mesonbuild/meson/docs/markdown/Native-environments.md

 ## Loading multiple native files

-Unlike cross file, native files allow layering.
+Native files allow layering (cross files can be layered since meson 0.52.0).
 More than one native file can be loaded, with values from a previous file being overridden by the next.
 The intention of this is not overriding, but to allow composing native files.

 For example, if there is a project using C and C++, python 3.4-3.7, and LLVM 5-7, and it needs to build with clang 5, 6, and 7, and gcc 5.x, 6.x, and 7.x;